Jabra Elite Active 75t Review & Specifications

 My only real gripe is with the microphone bit.
 You can see that it is MUCH more pointy on the 65.
 Most people will probably like the smaller 75t but actually I liked the pointy bit as it really helped me to correctly align the 65t in my ear.
 Before you start off this isn’t an issue but if you take them out to chat to someone en-route and it’s cold, then putting them back in becomes more fiddly #MinorThing.

 FWIW I use the non-ACTIVE 65t a lot for sport and it’s fine (in fact I use it more for sport than my ACTIVE 65t version)

 Here are links to all the spec sheets for those of you who can’t get to sleep tonight.

 These images are only included because I like them.
 Skip over them to get to that SUPER-detailed review I promised you.

-In April 2020 the Elite ACTIVE 75t had not yet found its way to Amazon.com.
-It will shortly.
+The Elite ACTIVE 75t are now available to buy on Amazon.
 Here are links to the latest and lowest Amazon prices in your local Amazon

 - UK/USA/EU Jabra Elite Active 75t